Housing Choice Voucher (Section 8)

 A housing subsidy is paid to the landlord directly by the PHA on behalf of the participating family.
 The family then pays the difference between the actual rent charged by the landlord and the amount subsidized by the program.
 Under certain circumstances, if authorized by the PHA, a family may use its voucher to purchase a modest home.

-If you applied during our open application period in 2010 and would like to know if you are still on our waiting list or need to update your information please contact our office at 616-632-7950 or visit our office.
+If you applied during our open application period in 2010 and would like to know if you are still on our waiting list or need to update your information please contact us at 616-632-7950 or visit our office.

 HUD-VASH is a collaborative program between HUD and the U.S. Department of Veteran’s Affairs combining HUD Housing Choice Vouchers with VA supportive services to help Veterans who are homeless, and their families, find and sustain permanent housing.